If you’ve ever heard of the “Ides of March,” you probably know it’s something to beware of. But did you know it actually has to do with finances?

-But beyond “beware,” April 17th (typically April 15th) is a day many of us dread.
-Tax Day.
+But beyond “beware,” April 15th is a day many of us dread: Tax Day.

-Did you know one in four tax returns get filed within two weeks of the IRS deadline?
-That comes out to around 42.5 million households!
-And those numbers don’t even include extensions (which, by the way, is an additional 10 million).
+Did you know one in four tax returns get filed within two weeks of the deadline?
+And those numbers don’t even include extensions (which, by the way, is an additional 10 million households).

-It begs the question: why do most people wait until the last minute to do taxes?
-First off, if you miss the deadline, you’ll end up paying an extra 5% per month.
+It begs the question: Why do most people wait until the last minute to do taxes?
+If you miss the deadline, you’ll end up paying an extra 5% per month.
 Also, your chances of overpaying are much higher when you do things last minute.

-So, how can we beat procrastination once and for all and get our income taxes in on time?
+So how can we beat procrastination once and for all, and get our taxes in on time?
 We’re going to break it down, backed by behavioral science, of course:

 Why we procrastinate

-Think of a your one friend you have who’s a token procrastinator.
+Think of your one friend who’s a token procrastinator.
 What do you think is the main factor behind his or her behavior?
 Laziness?
 Overconfidence?
-Lack of understanding around where to begin on a task?
 Adrenaline junkie?
 While one of these may seem like the root of your friend’s issue, it isn’t.
 It’s just side a effect.

-According to Lemonade’s Chief Behavioral Officer Dan Ariely, your run-of-the-mill procrastinator simply struggles with misaligned incentives between short-term rewards and long-term goals; favoring short term feelings over their future self.
+According to our Chief Behavioral Officer Dan Ariely, your run-of-the-mill procrastinator simply struggles with misaligned incentives between short-term rewards and long-term goals.
+In other words, they favor short term feelings over their future self.

 Studies concur.
 Poor financial choices, like putting off paying taxes, are associated with high levels of in-the-moment-living.
-(American Psychological Association) Combine this with the fact that the strongest predictor of smart financial decisions is not our level of financial literacy – it’s how often we stop to think about the future.
+(American Psychological Association) And the strongest predictor of smart financial decisions isn’t our level of financial literacy – it’s how often we stop to think about the future.